curls its tips in the disturbed open soil

 - Introduced

+What makes it special is the invasiveness.
 The curled leaf tips are a distinctive feature.
-The leaves are folded inward at the tip, creating a shape like a hook or a swan's neck.
-This curl helps the moss conserve water, reducing the surface area exposed to the sun and wind.
-It is the moss of the dry place, the one that can survive where other mosses dry out, the one that has adapted to the harsh conditions of disturbed ground.
+The leaves are folded inward at the tip.
+Creating a shape like a hook or a swan's neck.
+This curl helps the moss conserve water.
+Reducing the surface area exposed to the sun and wind.
+It is the moss of the dry place.
+The one that can survive where other mosses dry out.
+The one that has adapted to the harsh conditions of disturbed ground.

-Biologically, the swan-neck moss reproduces by spores, released from capsules at the tips of tall, reddish-brown stalks.
-It also reproduces by fragmentation, pieces broken off can grow into new plants.
-It is a pioneer species, often the first moss to colonise bare soil in disturbed areas.
+Biologically, the swan-neck moss reproduces by spores.
+Released from capsules at the tips of tall, reddish-brown stalks.
+It also reproduces by fragmentation.
+Pieces broken off can grow into new plants.
+It is a pioneer species.
+Often the first moss to colonise bare soil in disturbed areas.

 To find swan-neck moss is to find the pale green cushions on the bare bank.
-It is dense, greyish-green, and curled, a living weed on the disturbed ground.
-You can see the curled leaf tips, the swan necks, the little hooks that give it away.
-It is the moss of the disturbed place, the one that has zero intention of leaving, the one that proves that the most successful plants are often the most unwelcome.
+It is dense, greyish-green, and curled.
+A living weed on the disturbed ground.
+You can see the curled leaf tips.
+The swan necks.
+The little hooks that give it away.
+It is the moss of the disturbed place.
+The one that has zero intention of leaving.
+The one that proves that the most successful plants are often the most unwelcome.